 11. Graze on the go on a foodie walking tour

 Some of the best food experiences in Australia can be had on culinary tours.
 As you know, we love a good foodie tour – see some of our picks of the world’s best foodie walks here – and we did some terrific ones in Australia, from walking tours of all of Melbourne’s best markets, to a wonderful wander around multicultural Dandenong, Melbourne’s Little India, and one of its most cosmopolitan suburbs – 55% of residents are foreign born, from 156 different countries – on Foodie Trails’ Masala Trail.

 12. Rub shoulders with the world’s best chefs at Australian food festivals

 13. Plonk yourself at the bar for a pub counter meal

-12. Savour the wonderful food and wine of Orange, New South Wales
+15. Enjoy the outstanding food and wine of Orange, New South Wales

 Australia has an abundance of fabulous wine regions dotted across its southern states and we truly love them all, so it’s probably unfair of us to single out one.
 However, we visited Orange district wine region in New South Wales last year for the first time and it truly impressed us not only for its splendid grapes, but its delicious food and superb restaurants.
 Try to get to one of the district’s delicious foodie festivals, such as Orange FOOD Week or Orange Wine Week or time a visit to coincide with Orange Farmer’s Market.
 If you can’t get to Orange, try to get to Taste Orange in Sydney.
 Click-through to this post on A Taste of Orange for more information.